Lucas-Dfr/CrossCorrelationSearch/README.md

 - `/compare_methods.py/` and `/compare_methods_script.py/`.
 These files allow the user to compare the cross correlation method to the direct fitting method by plotting the re-normalized cross-correlation (RC) against the square root of the delta Cstat.

 - `/classic_search/` is a modified version of the direct fitting method that searches for both emission and absorption lines at the same time and plot everything together.
-This file is required to use the `/compare_methods.py/` files.
+This file is required to use the `/compare_methods.py/` and `/compare_methods_script.py/` files.

 An empty `/output-files/` directory is provided as well as an example.
 This is the folder the cross correlation algorithm will generate to store the results.